MomoDeve/RProject/README.md

 # RProject
 renpy visual novel based on discord's role play

-Made me while I was in school to be played by me and my friends
+Made by me while I was in school to be played by me and my friends